All Episodes

 Now, we just had this Antifa thing John Solomon talked about.

-I want to talk to you about that internationally, they're coming, but also internally.
+I'm going to talk to you about that internationally.

-And we said we beat that back, but in the process, I learned in beating it back, uh, there was something deeper than just Soros.
+But in the process, I learned in beating it back, there was something deeper than just Soros.

 We have a problem that's deeper than just Soros' money.

-We have a culture, and there's no place in this country with a bigger divide between the MAGA grassroots, populist nationalist base, and the political culture, not even just the politicians, a political culture.
+We have a culture, and there's no place in this country with a bigger divide between the MAGA grassroots populist nationalist base and the political culture, not even just the politicians, a political culture.

 brian harrison

-I mean, we we need to never lose sight of what time it is in America right now.
+I mean, we need to never lose sight of what time it is in America right now.

 We're in a battle for nothing less than the future of Western civilization.

-And I firmly believe as goes Texas, so goes the nation, as goes the nation, so goes the world.
+And I firmly believe, as goes Texas, so goes the nation, as goes the nation, so goes the world.

-And even though the state of Texas, you talk about the divide between sort of the the rhino weak liberal establishment and sort of the Trump supporting conservative the pro-liberty base voters of Texas, it's just as big a divide between the perception of Texas.
+And even though the state of Texas, you talk about the divide between sort of the rhino weak liberal establishment and sort of the Trump supporting conservative, pro-liberty base voters of Texas.

 You know, people believe Texas is the number one state for liberty, freedom, low taxes, low regulation, small government prosperity.